lrgresearch/gpaw-tools/index.md

 * **[gpaw-tools](development/releasenotes.md#version-2190)** version 21.9.0 released (Sep 14, 2021).

 ## Citing
-Please do not forget that, gpaw-tools is UI/GUI software.
+Please do not forget that gpaw-tools is UI/GUI software.
 For the main DFT calculations, it uses ASE and GPAW.
 It also uses the Elastic python package for elastic tensor solutions and ASAP with the KIM database for interatomic interaction calculations and Phonopy for phonon calculations.
 Therefore, you must know what you use, and cite them properly.
 Here, the basic citation information of each package is given.

 ### ASE
 * Ask Hjorth Larsen et al. "[The Atomic Simulation Environment—A Python library for working with atoms](https://doi.org/10.1088/1361-648X/aa680e)" J. Phys.: Condens.
 Matter Vol. 29 273002, 2017.